yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametry

+*sb*<br/>
-*SB* standardowa bufor do przechowywania elementów wejściowych lub wyjściowych.
+Standardowa bufor do przechowywania elementów wejściowych lub wyjściowych.

 ### <a name="remarks"></a>Uwagi